Marusudar River

-The Marusudar River is the largest tributary of the Chenab River, beginning at the Nun Kun glacier of the Warwan Valley and joining the Chenab at Bhandarkoot village in Jammu and Kashmir, India.
-The river lies in the Kishtwar district of the Chenab Valley, within the eastern Jammu division.
+Marusudar river or Maru Sudar river is the largest river tributary of the Chenab River, beginning at the Nunkun glacier of the Warwan Valley and joining the Chenab at Bhandarkoot in the Kishtwar district.
 As of 2021, 1000MW Pakal Dul Dam the 800MW Bursar Hydroelectric Project are under construction on this river.

 Course

 The Marusudar river originates from the Nunkun glacier of the Warwan Valley of the Kishtwar district and joins the Chenab river at Bhandarkoot, Kishtwar.
 It is 133 km long and the largest river tributary to the Chenab river.